ant512/gobble/README.md

 Gobble supports multiple themes, which can be found in the gobble/themes directory.
 Each theme consists of image, css and templates folders.
 All are designed to be standards compliant and easy to edit.
+Each theme can also include a "favicon.ico" file and a "robots.txt" file.
+Both files should be placed in the root folder of the theme:

+    - themes/
+      - grump/
+        - css/
+        - img/
+        - templates/
+        - favicon.ico
+        - robots.txt

 When editing templates, take care not to disturb content between {{brackets}}.
 These are part of Go's templating system and function as placeholders for